 - Popular Regression Tools: Mediators, moderators, and instrumental variables.

-- Working with Latent Variables: Confirmatory factor analysis structural equation modelling.
+- Working with Latent Variables: Confirmatory factor analysis and structural equation modelling.

-- Multilevel Modeling: Random intercepts, random slopes, multilevel path analysis, and multilevel SEM.
+- Multilevel Modeling: Random intercepts, random slopes, multilevel path analysis, and multilevel structural equation modeling.

-- Latent Growth Modeling: Longitudinal data and processes, with application in MLM and SEM.
+- Latent Growth Modeling: Longitudinal data and processes, applied using multilevel and structural equation modeling.

 Participants are encouraged to bring a laptop.
 All models will be estimated and interpreted during the course so a laptop is not necessary, but participants will find it very helpful to use the Mplus software.